pentest-tools/IPDump/README.md

 ### Importing

-example.py illustrates how to import IPDump and carry out a simple portscan.
+`example.py` illustrates how to import IPDump and carry out a simple portscan

 ```
 # Import the Dumper class